 ALL ABOUT THE AWARD

 The Little Rebels Children’s Book Award is a prize for radical fiction aimed at children aged 0-12.
 The award is given by the Alliance of Radical Booksellers and was established in conjunction with Letterbox Library.
-This year the award is administered by Housmans Bookshop.
-You can find out all the latest Little Rebels News by clicking here.
+The award is now administered by Letterbox Library and Housmans Bookshop.

 The Alliance of Radical Booksellers (ARB)